Closing pension gaps. Swiss pension system

 2. Planning for voluntary pension provision

-In practice, 80 to 90 percent of a person's last income should be used as a guideline for their needs in retirement.
-The difference between this amount and the amount provided by the first and second pillar benefits (approx. 60 percent) must be provided for privately – this is done via the voluntary or private pension provision:
+In practice, 80%–90% of a person's last income should be used as a guideline for their needs in retirement.
+The difference between this amount and the amount provided by the first and second pillar benefits (approx. 60%) must be provided for privately – this is done via the voluntary or private pension provision:

-• Pillar 3a: First and foremost, we recommend payments to the third pillar – for instance Pillar 3a.
+- Pillar 3a: First and foremost, we recommend payments to the third pillar – for instance Pillar 3a.
 Due to the compound interest, it is worth getting an early start on retirement provision.
-If financially feasible, it is advisable for gainfully employed persons with a pension fund to make the maximum annual contribution to Pillar 3a of currently 7,056 Swiss francs.
+If financially feasible, it is advisable for gainfully employed persons with a pension fund to make the maximum annual contribution to Pillar 3a of currently CHF 6,883.
 Said contribution can be deducted from taxable income.

 For both options, the accrued retirement assets are not subject to wealth or income tax during the term.
 In the event of withdrawal in the form of a lump sum, both options are once again subject to tax – but separately from other income, and at a lower, preferential rate.